Introduction to Cloud Location Engine

 The Cloud Location Engine enables you to view and track devices in your deployment.

-Using the Cloud Location Engine service, you can either view all the access points (APs) deployed in all the buildings of a campus or view the APs deployed on the individual floors of each building.
+Using the Cloud Location Engine service, you can view all the access points (APs) deployed in all the buildings of a campus.
+You can also view the APs deployed on the individual floors of each building.
 You can also locate Wi-Fi tags, Wi-Fi interferers, and Bluetooth low energy (BLE) beacons.
 For a complete list of devices that can be tracked, refer to Configure Location Tracking.

 Requesting a Cloud Location Engine Account